 Kavanaugh met his future wife, Ashley Estes, while both were employed by the Bush administration.
 While accepting the Supreme Court nomination from President Trump in the White House, Kavanaugh recalled their first date on September 10, 2001, and how she "was a source of strength for President Bush and for everyone in this building" in the aftermath of the September 11th terrorist attacks that followed.
 Married in 2004, they have two daughters, Margaret and Elizabeth.

-The high court hopeful has coached his daughters' basketball teams, and has otherwise remained active in his community as a lector and usher at Blessed Sacrament Church in Washington, D.C.
+In his community, Kavanaugh has coached his daughters' basketball teams and served as a lector and usher at Blessed Sacrament Church in Washington, D.C.

 Clerkships and Early Career

 After graduating from Yale Law, Kavanaugh clerked for three judges: Walter Stapleton of the Court of Appeals for the Third Circuit, in Philadelphia; Alex Kozinski of the Ninth Circuit, in San Francisco; and Justice Kennedy.
 He went on to join Starr's office as associate counsel in 1994, and later became partner at the Kirkland & Ellis firm, where he specialized in appellate law, until leaving for good to join the Bush White House in 2001.
 Additionally, he began teaching at Harvard Law School in 2008, his courses covering such topics as the Supreme Court and separation of powers.

 Kavanaugh attended Georgetown Preparatory School, an elite Jesuit boarding school in Maryland that also counts Supreme Court Justice Neil Gorsuch among its distinguished alumni.
 Along with writing for the school paper, Kavanaugh played defensive back for the football team and was named captain of the basketball team for his senior year.